Ator9/InventorySystem/README.md

-# Inventory System for Unity
+# Inventory System for Unity2